indiandennis/website/content/projects/2019-09-21_diy-smart-home-with-esp8266-smartthings-and-google-home.md

 This project turned out to be more of an engineering project than a programming project.
 I had to come up with my own solution and fully utilizing the knowledge that I have gained over the years, and I even needed to create documentation.
 This was probably my first real experience with professional level development, although obviously the quality was lower than I would do in a professional setting since it was for personal use.
 The project was not as much about learning more as it was about learning to apply what I have learned, and in that regard it was successful.
 I've gained a better handle on integrating various aspects of technology and creating a product usable by a non technical user.

 # Follow Up

 In the future, I may consider expanding on the remote app.
 I'm unsure what the demand would be for a smart home remote that integrates with multiple services, especially since there may already be some out there.
 However, when I was creating mine, it was very difficult for me to find any, especially any that are programmable and customizable.
 This may be an area that I can explore in the future.
 Grommet already has a UI builder that I can modify to be a remote builder instead.
 However, I would need to be very careful with security if I chose to expand on this because handling other peoples' security is more important than handling my own.
+I may also be able to sell something like this to smart home integrators since there doesn't seem to be a major remote app currently.

+This entire process can be improved dramatically, which I may also consider trying out in the future.
+If Google's custom command API improves, I can try creating a general purpose system that is easier to set up than what I did, so that other people can avoid spending hours creating pistons and IFTTT applets.
+Overall, there is a lot of potential in the IoT and smart home space, and I may be interested in exploring it further in the future.